General Questions

 Mont Blanc Treks provides 24/7 emergency support, detailed route guidance, and logistical assistance to ensure a smooth journey.

-If you require a different itinerary to one of those advertised on our website we can tailor make the itinerary to suit you.
-Perhaps you require additional rest days or would like to start or finish in a different location.
+If you require a different itinerary to one of those advertised on our website we can tailor make the itinerary to suit you if you book well in advance, we recommend 18 months before your intended arrival date.

 It's sometimes a good idea to add in an extra day before the trek starts or after it finishes to explore the area fully.
 Let us know what you have in mind and we can tailor the self guided Tour du Mont Blanc trek to suit you (additional costs will apply if extra nights are required).